QEDjl-project/QEDbase.jl/README.md

 This package is part of the `QED.jl` library.
 For the description of the interoperability with other packages of `QED.jl` see [docs](www.docs-to-qed.jl).

-#### Current features
+## Current features

-- Lorentz vectors as well as  four momenta and four polarisation vectors
+- Generic interface for Lorentz vectors
+- concrete implementations of static and mutable Lorentz-vector/four-momentum types
-- general BiSpinors, its adjoint counterpart as well as Dirac matrices
+- general Dirac bi-spinors, its adjoint counterpart as well as Dirac matrices
 - particle spinors, i.e. solutions of Dirac's equation in momentum space
 - Dirac's gamma matrices